 Members are typically senior management professionals in director-level and higher positions.

 Benefits include: At the global level, Executive members are offered exclusive access to a distance-learning program that takes the form of webinars designed expressly for high-level executives.
-Locally, chapters hold various live and electronic programs just for executive members.
-Also at the local level, these members may vote in chapter elections and can hold chapter board positions.**
+Local chapters hold exclusive executive programming.
+Members may vote in chapter elections and can hold chapter board positions.

 Members generally hold mid-level or supervisory positions.

-Benefits include: Value-added free webinars, mid-level programs and targeted messaging geared toward your career level, and more.
-At the local level, these members may vote in chapter elections and can hold chapter board positions.**
+Benefits include: Discounted registration fees to The WICT Network's virtual and in-person programs.
+Value-added free webinars, mid-level programs and targeted messaging geared toward your career level, and more.
+At the local level, these members may vote in chapter elections and can hold chapter board positions.

 Members occupy non-salaried (hourly) positions with no supervisory or direct budgetary responsibilities and less than two years’ experience in any facet of the cable telecommunications industry.
 After two years at this level, Entry level members will automatically be upgraded to Regular level.